Olivier-Kango/tiki/_custom/README.md

 custom.php
 ----------
 Currently any custom PHP code required for your site can now be added to _custom/lib/setup/custom.php.
-It will be included ath the end of tiki-setup.php
+It will be included at the end of tiki-setup.php

 For instance, you can add new bindings to events here, e.g. a custom function to run when a tracker item is saved